carloscinelli/NetworkRiskMeasures/README.md

 A <- c(a = 7, b = 5, c = 3, d = 1, e = 3, f = 0, g = 1)
 ```

-For the maximum entropy estimation we can use the `matrix_estimation()` function by providing the row (assets) sums, column (liabilites) sums and the parameter `method = "me"`.
-The maximum entropy estimate of the interbank network assumes that each bank tries to *diversify* its exposures as evenly as possible, given the restrictions.
+For the maximum entropy estimation we can use the `matrix_estimation()`
+function by providing the row (assets) sums, column (liabilities) sums
+and the parameter `method = "me"`.
+The maximum entropy estimate of the
+interbank network assumes that each bank tries to *diversify* its
+exposures as evenly as possible, given the restrictions.

 ``` r
 # Loads the package